mrbusche/backseatfan.com/_posts/2010-06-17-new-york-jets-makes-top-small-company-workplaces-list.md

         Free Season Passes
       </li>
       <li>
-        You work for an NFL team&#8230; How cool would that be?
+        You work for an NFL team?
+How cool would that be?
       </li>
     </ul>